 As a pedestrian, you don’t have the right of way.
 And when riding on motorbikes, you’re increasing your chances of getting injured.

 If you try risky activities like mountain biking, zip lining, scuba diving, or Muay Thai, the equipment can be in rough shape.
 And safety is sometimes an afterthought.

 Similar to Canada, if you are planning to do outdoor activities, it’s better to get travel insurance.

 Unhygienic street food or local restaurants, along with spicy and unfamiliar cuisine, can wreak havoc on your stomach.
 It’s common for visitors to get food poisoning.

 Jellyfish can be found at some beaches in Thailand and their sting can be painful or even fatal.

-Shark attacks do happen in Thailand.
-And sharks can be frequently seen on Thailand’s beaches, especially in Hua Hin.
+Although it’s a rare occurrence, shark attacks do happen in Thailand.
+And sharks can be frequently seen on Thailand’s beaches.

 Rashes, fungal and bacterial infections, and other skin issues can develop in Thailand because it’s so hot and humid and often unclean.